 - Don’t expect to sleep during the colectivo ride, as most of the trip is on an unpaved road.
 I have only one superpower, and that’s the ability to sleep in any moving vehicle.
 However, even I jolted awake when I banged my head against the van window a few times.

-- Accommodations: my hostel in Cochabamba told me that I didn’t need to book accommodations in Torotoro in advance.
+- Accommodations: my hostel in Cochabamba told me that I didn’t need to book accommodations in Torotoro in advance since they are never fully booked.
 Some backpackers are aces at haggling with hostel owners once they reach a location, but I’m not cool enough to pull this off.
 When I arrive somewhere, I need to know that I have a guaranteed bed for the night.
 I will gladly fork over a few extra dollars in exchange for being able to immediately dump my backpack in a room and collapse into bed.
 As a result, I ignored my hostel’s advice and made a reservation in Torotoro.
-However, my hostel in Cochabamba noted that accommodations in Torotoro are never fully booked, so you can easily negotiate pricing.

 - Attire: if you go to Umajalanta, wear long sleeves (rain jacket, sweater, trekking pants, leggings, etc.).
 Thank me later.